aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 #### How do I align multiple voices across staves?

-If you want to align voices across multiple stave (e.g., for building a grand staff), you can simply run the formatter without joining any voices.
+If you want to align voices across multiple staves (e.g., for building a grand staff), you should only call `joinVoices` on voices that **share a stave**.
+However, you should call `format` with **all aligned voices**.
 Remember that the formatter only positions the `x` coordinates, so the actual notes can be rendered anywhere.

 ```javascript
 var voiceTreble = new Vex.Flow.Voice({num_beats:4, beat_value: 4, resolution:Vex.Flow.RESOLUTION});